 If you’re looking for a fun, yet somewhat bizarre activity, definitely check out Cholitas Wrestling.
 This WWE-inspired show is put on by women who represent the lower class breaking through social barriers to create a better life for themselves.
 Don’t be fooled by the brightly colored skirts and frilly shawls!
 These women are fierce and you’ll see them dragging each other by the braids and throwing their opponents through the air.

-Cholitas Wrestling happens every Thursday and Sunday night in El Alto.
+Cholitas Wrestling happens every Sunday night in El Alto.
 You can easily go by tour for 90 Bolivianos.
-If a tour isn’t your thing or you don’t want to stay for the full two hours, you can get to El Alto by the Teleférico or by bus or taxi.
+If a tour isn’t your thing or you don’t want to stay for the full two hours, you can get to El Alto by the Teleférico or by bus or taxi, then buy a ticket at the door for 50-70 Bolivianos (you’re likely to be charged more if you aren’t local).

 4. Lose yourself in the local markets